O'Nan moonshine and arithmetic: Acknowledgements

 \section{Acknowledgements}

-The authors thank Kathrin Bringmann, Michael Griffin, Dick Gross, Winfried Kohnen, Martin Raum, Jeremy Rouse, and Jean-Pierre Serre for helpful comments.
-The authors also thank Drew Sutherland for calculations which appear in the examples offered in this paper.
+The authors thank Kathrin Bringmann, Michael Griffin, Dick Gross, Maryam Khaqan, Winfried Kohnen, Martin Raum, Jeremy Rouse, Jean-Pierre Serre and anonymous referees for helpful comments and corrections.
+The authors thank Theo Johnson-Freyd for communication regarding his joint work with David Treumann on the cohomology of the O'Nan group.
+The authors thank Drew Sutherland for computing the elliptic curve invariants in \Cref{tblE14,tblE15}.